 Dependent on responses provided to either of the two questions above, following successful registration and approval of your organization, you (and other defined users) may receive email notification that you have been granted access to the Exostar Supplier Management (SM) system, where the questionnaires (one or both) will be completed.
-It is suggested these questions be answered in consult with your Information Technology (IT) representatives.
+It is suggested these questions be answered in consultation with your Information Technology (IT) representatives.

 Submit Certifications and Representations